elmiko/elmiko.github.io/_posts/2025-11-17-kubecon-na-2025-retrospective.markdown

 This KubeCon seemed smaller than years past.
 I can only assume this was due to travel and the behavior of the government of the
 United States.
 I was nervous to travel, especially given the shutdown and delays, but I am glad I made it.
 I love seeing my friends in the community and I generally had a positive experience in Atlanta.
-I also walked away with many new ideas and that familiar sense of excitment that percolates when I've got plans a brewing.
+I also walked away with many new ideas and that familiar sense of excitment that percolates when I've got plans a'brewing.

 Some thoughts I had:
 * While "AI" was still big, it seemed less big than previous KubeCons.